nikilyushkin/gday/README.md

 ![](https://gday.iocats.com/static/images/gday_poc.png)

-## 🐶 This is a for of a pet-project
+## 🐶 This is a fork of a pet-project 😬

 Which means you really shouldn't expect much from it.
 No state-of-art kubernetes bullshit, no architecture patterns, even no tests at all.
 It's here just to show people what a pet-project might look like.